Bisxsh/WhosThatPixelmon/readme.md

 #### Changing interval times:
 The time node in the config file defines the time interval for the chat game to take place.
 **mimimumTimeInterval** and **maximumTimeInterval** is the earliest and latest that a new instance of the chat game will launch in minutes following an instance that has passed.
 If the server has started, these values will define the earliest and latest the first instance of the chat game will launch.
 The time that the chat game launches will be randomised between these defined intervals.
 If you would like a static time between launches, simply put down the same value for both intervals, which will cause the game to launch at exactly the time specified.

+#### Changing prefix:
+The prefix node will define the message that is shown before all in-game chat messages that are sent by the plugin.
+Changing the contents of this string will change the prefix displayed on all messages.

 #### Contact me
 Please report any bugs with the plugin on the [Issue Tracker](https://github.com/Bisxsh/WhosThatPixelmon/issues).